IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 8. **Open Chrome, log into vSphere using the credentials at the bottom of your Template Builder reservation.**
 - Create your folder in vSphere under **templates-shared.** Short unique naming conventions advised
+- Create and Assign Tag (Tags are used to identify template owner) Steps to create a Tag
+     a.
+Right click folder "Tags & Custom Attributes" Select Assign Tag
+     b.
+Click on Add Tag on Top left corner
+       - Name Type First and Last name
+       - Description enter your IBM id email
+       - Category use drop down select "Owners"
+       - click create
+     c.
+Your Tag Name should appear on the list, use check box to select and Assign

 9. **Upload the OVA file VM to vSphere**
 - Right click to Deploy OVF and select the OVA file created